sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

  ```
  admin@sonic:~$ sudo config switchport mode routed Ethernet4

- Usage:  This command will add Ethernet4 as routed port
+ Usage:  This command will add Ethernet4 as routed port.
+This is for switching from access or trunk mode to routed mode.

  ```